 After you hit the Launch button as discussed in the above step, within a few seconds you will have your WordPress installation fresh and ready to use!

-Login to the test site as you would normally do with any other WordPress installation by entering the username and password.
+You can even log in to the test site as you would normally do with any other WordPress installation by entering the username and password.
 You can copy the username and password from the previous tab.
 Hit “Log In” to access the wp-admin dashboard.

 This is how the self-hosted WordPress website will look.
-The website will have pre-installed themes and plugins that come with the WordPress core and you can then work on the website further as needed.
+The website will have pre-installed themes and plugins that come with the WordPress core you chose and you can then work on the website further as needed.

 Manage your WordPress site

-Now, if you enter your email and register, the site life will be automatically be extended to 48 hours and you will be taken to the InstaWP dashboard and this is what you will see.
+Now, if you enter your email and register, the site life will be automatically extended to 48 hours and you will be taken to the InstaWP dashboard and this is what you will see.

-So, let’s walk through the InstaWP dashboard.
+So, let’s walk you through the InstaWP dashboard.

 - Site Name – The name of your site, clicking on the icon will take you to your website.

-- Auto Login – Logs you in to your website with a single click
+- Auto Login – Logs you into your website with a single click

 - Account Management – Manage your profiles, upgrade to a Pro Plan, generate invoices, etc.